 (D) given solely to detect the commission of an offense; or

-(E) given by a person who by reason of advanced age is known by the actor to have a diminished capacity to make informed and rational decisions about the reasonable disposition of property.
+(E) given by a person who by reason of advanced age is known by the actor to have a diminished capacity to make informed and rational decisions about the reasonable disposition of property.4

 How much jail time can I get for theft?
 What are the categories of theft?
 What is the penalty for theft?

-Section 31.03(e) outlines the penalties for theft under Texas law.
+Section 31.03(e) of the Texas Penal Code outlines the penalties for theft under Texas law.
 The penalties are more severe as the value of the stolen property increases.
-Learn more about the range of punishment for classes of misdemeanors and felonies under Texas law
+In 2015, the penalty scheme for Theft changed by increasing the the value thresholds for each each penalty grade.5

 - Theft under $100 is a Class C Misdemeanor (punishable by a fine up to $500).